Kaurin/DSSS/Readme.md

 #### "Dark Souls Save Scummer" script (dsss.ps1)
 * Right click -> Open in powershell.
 * You should see the powershell window.
 Keep it Open
-* CTRL+C a few times once done to close the window, or click the "X" in the corner
+* CTRL+C in the powershell window to exit the script, or click the "X" in the corner

 #### Optional installation and usage of the "Dark Souls Backup Recovery" script (dsbr.ps1)